Foreign Exchange Rate Risks

 The Group principally operates its businesses in Mainland China with most of its transactions settled in RMB.
-Apart from certain bank and other borrowings as well as cash and cash equivalents, the Group’s assets and liabilities are mainly denominated in RMB.
+Apart from certain bank borrowings as well as cash and cash equivalents, the Group’s assets and liabilities are mainly denominated in RMB.
 The Group held borrowings denominated in JPY and USD during the year.
-Higher volatility of RMB exchange rate against USD and JPY increases the exchange rate risks of the Group, thus affecting its financial position and operating results.
+Volatility of RMB exchange rate against JPY and USD may increase the exchange risks of the Group, thus affecting its financial position and operating results.
 As at 31 December 2020, the Group’s borrowings denominated in foreign currencies amounted to RMB3,038,381,000 (31 December 2019: RMB3,371,773,000).
 The Group will continue to keep track on the movements of exchange rate and, if necessary, take responsive measures to avoid excessive foreign exchange rate risks.

 The Group has always leveraged its capability of accessing the Mainland China and overseas markets to optimize its funding sources, increase the credit facilities and lower its financing costs.
 Various cost-saving and efficiency enhancement initiatives have also been adopted in the Group’s business management to lower administrative and operating expenses.
 Moreover, the financial services framework agreement with SPIC Financial also helps to reduce funding risks.

-As at 31 December 2018, the Group had sufficient available unutilized financing facilities amounting to RMB51,888,347,000 to safeguard against funding risks.
+As at 31 December 2020, the Group had sufficient available undrawn financing facilities amounting to RMB51,888,347,000 to safeguard against funding risks.

 At the beginning of each year, the management reports to the Board on the working capital budget for the year and estimates the credit facilities and facilities reserves required for the year to ensure the Group has adequate financial resources to support the continued operation and development of projects in the foreseeable future.
 The management will also review the situation regularly to take contingency measures.